-- The Mortal Draw technique from The Legend of Zelda: Twilight Princess is an on-demand Single-Stroke Battle.
+- The Mortal Draw technique from The Legend of Zelda: Twilight Princess is an on-demand example.
 Link has to have his sword sheathed and not targeting his intended target to pull it off, but in most cases, as the instructor says, "the Mortal Draw deals death."

 - The first trailer for No More Heroes features Travis and Helter Skelter in a Single Stroke Battle.
 Travis wins, and Helter either collapses, or has his head removed, depending on the trailer version.
 "Your shining armor and fine words won't get you anywhere!"